April 22, 2022 7 min read

 The theme for 2022 is “Invest in Our Planet” and while this action will have its biggest impact from governments and big corporations making the switch to sustainable policies and practices, everybody needs to get involved at some level.
 As members of the planet, we can all be part of making a change in our own way because every small step in the right direction can have a big impact if done by enough people.

 Here at Hemming & Wills, we are passionate about protecting the planet.
-We strive to do our bit via our partnership with 1% for the planet as well as our range of sustainable furnitureoptions, such as our best-selling reclaimed range.
+We strive to do our bit by stocking our range of sustainable furnitureoptions, such as our best-selling reclaimed range.
 We’ve put together a list of simple ways to be more sustainable so we can all help to make the world a healthier place.

 Sending waste to landfills is bad for the planet as landfills produce air pollutants like methane and create highly toxic liquids likeleachate which can contaminate water systems.
 Limiting the waste you send to landfills stops it from becoming part of these harmful sites and there are three main ways to do this.

 Reducing your consumption of products that create waste, reusing products in new ways instead of throwing them away and recycling waste so it can be made into something new are ways to limit the effects that waste has on the planet.

 Reducing your consumption of single-use items like plastic bags, bottles and cutlery can be done by purchasing reusable items like tote bags and metal water bottles.

 Reusing plastic bottles to create flower planters and reusing egg cartons to start off seedlings are just some fun ways to repurpose your waste.

 Recycling simply involves taking the time to separate your waste so it can be processed into new products, this uses much less energy than creating a new product and therefore pollutes less.